What We Eat

 - Eat a piece of raw fresh fruit or vegetable FIRST at every meal or snack.

-- Humans are the only mammals that drink the milk of another animal and interestingly we are the only species (other than animals in captivity) that develop osteoporosis and other ‘lifestyle diseases’.
-Decrease your dairy intake that increases inflammation in the body and increase your calcium intake through the consumption of fresh green leafy vegetables.
+- Humans are the only mammals that drink the milk of another animal.
+Interestingly we are the only species (other than animals in captivity) that develop osteoporosis and other ‘lifestyle diseases’.
+Decrease your dairy intake that increases inflammation in the body; and increase your calcium intake through the consumption of fresh green leafy vegetables.

 - A good rule of thumb is that if it has a label on it, it has been more processed than something you get from the green grocer or butcher.
 Eat fresh food where ever possible.
 Aim for more than half of your diet to be raw fruits and vegetables.

 - Eat more carbohydrates that come from raw or lightly steamed fruits and vegetables, and less that come from wheat or grains.

 - A HIGH QUALITY multivitamin will hep ensure your body gets everything that it needs.

 Information taken from ‘The Innate Diet & Natural Hygiene’